 Originally, Kay was to truly have a miscarriage.
 It was Talia Shire's idea that she would have an abortion instead, as the ultimate way to hurt Michael.
 To thank her for this idea, Francis Ford Coppola wrote in the scene in which she tearfully asks Michael to forgive Fredo.

-According to the script, the movie's last shot in the film centering on Michael as he gazes at the lake occurs in 1968.
+According to the script, the movie's last shot in the film centering on Michael as he gazes at the lake, occurs in 1968.
 That accounts for Al Pacino's additional wrinkles and slightly receded and graying hairline.
 It was actually the concluding aspect of a scene with his son, Anthony, who declares he will not follow in his father's footsteps.
-Anthony was portrayed by an actor about 18 years old; the scene was half filmed, but Francis Ford Coppola lost the light before wrapping for the day and was unable to return to complete the scene.
+Anthony was portrayed by an actor about eighteen-years-old; the scene was half filmed, but Francis Ford Coppola lost the light before wrapping for the day, and was unable to return to complete the scene.

 As the "deceased" Mama Corleone, Morgana King only appeared in the coffin for the establishing shot where her face is clearly visible.
 In all other shots, Coppola's mother, Italia Coppola, stood in for Ms. King since she (King) initially refused to be in the coffin at all.

 The presence of oranges in all three "Godfather" movies indicates that a death or an assassination attempt will soon happen.
 The Senator is framed for murder after playing with oranges at the Corleone house, and Johnny Ola brings an orange into Michael's office before the attempt on Michael's life.
-Fanucci eats an orange just before he is gunned down and Michael is eating an orange while plotting to kill Roth.
-However, after the young Vito Coreleone buys oranges from a street vendor, no immediately related death occurs.
+Fanucci eats an orange just before he is gunned down, and Michael is eating an orange while plotting to kill Roth.
+The young Vito Coreleone buys oranges from a street vendor shortly prior to plotting his assassination of Fanucci.

 Frankie Pantangelli, who was originally written to be Clemenza, dies by slitting his wrists in a bathtub.
 Fittingly, in Clemenza's first appearance in this film, he asks Vito to hide stolen guns in a bathtub.